gawh/interpreter/README.md

       python interpreter.py --assemble filename

-    Interprets the file as assembly code instead of machinecode, and translates the assembly to machinecode using the RUN1617 assembler ("assembler.exe" for Windows, "assembler_linux" for Linux and "assembler_osx" for MacOSX).
+    Interprets the file as assembly code instead of machinecode, and translates the assembly to machinecode using the RUN1718 assembler ("assembler.exe" for Windows, "assembler_linux" for Linux and "assembler_mac" for MacOSX).

     For example:  python interpreter.py -a example.asm  assembles the file "example.asm" using the correct assembler for the user's operating system.
 The output file, which will be "example.rom", is then read and executed.